genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_11.3_2022.md

 elements in the PFM are changed from "0" to "1" (for instance, row 2 column 3 of base type "C").
 This is because in the transition from PFM to PWM, we have to take the logarithm of each element of the PFM.
-Therefore, we replace all the "0"s in the PFM with some small "pseudo counts" [^5].
+Therefore, we replace all the "0"s in the PFM with some small "pseudo counts".[^5]

 It's time to run the GENESIS-CG-tool again:
 ```bash